Matching Drywall Texture: Making Repairs Disappear

 Testing Before Committing

 Never spray texture directly onto your repair without testing first.
+Family Handyman emphasizes this step as the single most important thing for a successful texture match.
 Always test on cardboard or scrap drywall.

 Mix your compound.
 Spray a test panel.
 Let it dry.
 Compare to the existing wall.